OpenMined/covid-alert/README.md

 - `/designs` - All the related design files
 - `/package` - A small NPM package with two functions.
 One is for turning GPS coordinates into a sector, row, and column.
 The other is for turning a row and column into a 0/1 tensor.

+## Languages

+We have support for the following languages:

+- English
+- Spanish
+- Portuguese (Brazilian)
+- French
+- Russian
+- Chinese (Mandarin)
+- Arabic

+We are open to any pull requests to add support for other languages!

 ## Getting `app` to work

 The dashboard and package directories mostly speak for themselves.
 To get the app to run, run the following lines: